ShaqeelAhmad/fuyunix/README.md

 I use Linux and can't guarantee that the program will work on other operating systems

-## Goals

-* Small and works on low end / old hardware.
-* Minimal dependencies

 ## TODO

 * Joystick / gamepad support.
-* Reading levels from a file.
-* Having special textures for stuff

 ## Screenshots